 Meet the Spirit Winds Team

 The Spirit Winds staff is a caring and professional team of individuals dedicated to helping patients achieve their goals for healing and wellness.
 Each member is uniquely gifted with special skills and talents which together create a well-rounded team of professionals.
-Our staff is focused on providing a safe and healing environment, therapeutic tools and education to assist you in your path toward well-being.
+Our staff is focused on providing a safe and healing environment, therapeutic tools, and education to assist you on your path toward well-being.

 Michele, owner of Spirit Winds, is a native of San Francisco.
 After receiving a degree in Physical Therapy from Long Beach State in 1994, Michele focused her studies on Manual Therapy.
 She found two pioneers in the field and began studying with and working for Sharon Giammatteo, PT, Ph.D at the Center for Integrative Manual Therapy (IMT) in Connecticut in 1998.
 A year later, she found a second mentor in Frank Lowen LMT, innovator of Dynamic Manual Interface.
 Michele's passions include anything involving body movement.
 She has extensive training in martial arts, has participated in triathlons and her newest passion is ballroom dancing.
 Michele is thrilled to bring her approach and this level of physical therapy care to the Central Coast.